rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - centre the header and navigation bar
 - remove the asymmetric styling on the navigation links

-This is done with the following CSS code.
+This is done with the following CSS.
 ```
 @media screen and (max-width: 430px) {
   body {